Henrp/Coding-Problems/README.md

 # Coding-Problems
-Some coding problems I did over summer
+Some coding problems I did over the summers